 The fiery monster came back to life with a roar and hurled its fireballs, sending the kids running in all directions.
 "Yolei!"
 Poromon squawked, flapped his wings wildly.
 "Did you guys hear her?!"

-"But from the sound of it, I doubt she's running the show anymore…" Izzy swallowed.
+"But from the sound of it, she's not running the show anymore," Izzy gulped.

-The Digimon groaned and growled, pulling their selves back up; the girl's muffled shouts from inside the creature stirred them to try once more.
+The Digimon groaned and growled, slowly getting back up; the girl's muffled shouts from inside the creature stirred them to try once more.
 Birdramon shrieked and took to the air.
 "Let her go!" she yelled at Jachomon.

 The flying Digimon tried their attacks again, but none of them left an impact; not even Nefertimon, with her shining new tail ring, made any headway.
 Sora and TK had ended their panicked jog near where Davis still sat paralyzed and Imperialdramon lay silent.
 "This isn't any good," Sora growled, "Jachomon's too strong."

-"We need to get Yolei away from it," TK urged.
+"We need to get Yolei away from it," TK said.
 "If it's not feeding off her anger, it might get weaker!"

 Davis listened to them, then stared at Jachomon.
 He had tried to do the same thing, he remembered, but she had chosen Jachomon over his help.